abdfaizaan/AIW-DevOps-with-GitHub-V2/Hands-on lab/getting-started.md

-# Get started with Azure Load Testing
+# Get started with Devops with GitHub

 ### Overall Estimated Duration: 4 Hours